PaulAustin/teakjs/readme.md

-## In development.
+## NOTE: In development
-This is a preliminary version published for use by Collaborators.
+This is a preliminary version published for use by collaborators.

 ## Teak Tools
 Teak is a functional data language used to describe data in the form of scalars, lists, trees, or general graphs.
 It's grammar draws from LISP and JSON.